WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 ### WEBHARE_ENABLE_DEVKIT
 The devkit module is normally only enabled in source installations (see `enableDevKit()`).
 This flag enable the devkit module even if running in a container environment.

+## HareScript control

+### WEBHARE_HARESCRIPT_OFF
+If set all HareScript support is disabled.
+This is useful where we need to ensure TypeScript code does not (indirectly) depend on HareScript

+### WEBHARE_HARESCRIPT_WASMONLY
+If set native HareScript support is disabled - all HareScript execution must go through wasm